MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/create-secure-guest-sharing-environment.md

 ## Set up multi-factor authentication for guests

 Multi-factor authentication greatly reduces the chances of an account being compromised.
-Since guest users may be using personal email accounts that don't adhere to any governance policies or best practices, it's especially important to require multi-factor authentication for guests.
-If a guest user's username and password is stolen, requiring a second factor of authentication greatly reduces the chances of unknown parties gaining access to your sites and files.
+Since guests may be using personal email accounts that don't adhere to any governance policies or best practices, it's especially important to require multi-factor authentication for guests.
+If a guest's username and password is stolen, requiring a second factor of authentication greatly reduces the chances of unknown parties gaining access to your sites and files.

 In this example, we'll set up multi-factor authentication for guests by using a conditional access policy in Azure Active Directory.